Pruning coupled with learning, ensembles of minimal neural networks, and future of XAI: Knowledge extraction

-instead of the continuous activation functions.
-NN, which was successfully pruned in this way and has no more than three inputs for each neuron we called logically transparent.
-If at least one of the requirements is not satisfied, then NN is not logically transparent and cannot be represented in ``if-then'' style algorithm.
-Such NN can be used to generate ``fuzzy if-then'' rules \cite{Ishibuchi}.
+We call NN {\em logically transparent} if it is successfully pruned in this way and has no more than three inputs for each neuron.
+If at least one of the requirements is not satisfied, then NN is not logically transparent and cannot be represented by a simple ``if-then'' style algorithm.
+Such NN can be used, for example, to generate ``fuzzy if-then'' rules \cite{Ishibuchi}.
 Obviously, explicit if-then rules are preferable, but sometimes it is not possible to find such a description.
-In such situations, an increase in the number of layers and the number of units (neurons) in hidden layers can sometimes help.
+In such situations, an increase in the number of layers and the number of units (neurons) in hidden layers can may help: first, we train an extended NN, and then transform it into the logically transparent form.

+Our definition of logical transparency severely restricts the NN class that we would like to create by pruning.
+Nevertheless, we cannot expect that the resulting logically transparent NN is unique.
+The non-uniqueness of knowledge extracted from data is a fundamental property well-known for everybody who works with data-bases AI \cite[Chapter 9]{gorban1998neuroinformatics}. \cite{Breiman_2001} elegantly described this phenomenon as `Rashomon effect' referring to the famous movie by Akira Kurosawa.
+In this film, people retell events, and everyone lies to present themselves better than they really are.

+One comment is needed here.
+Unlike the situation in the movie Rashomon, the diverse knowledge gained from the data is not a collection of lies.
+The expected difference between different empirical opinions was well recognised already in ancient philosophy and formulated by Parmenides as two ways, ``The way of truth", Aletheia, and ``The way of appearance" or opinion, Doxa.
+The knowledge extracted from the data is an opinion based on appearance, and includes uncertainty that can be attributed to both the data and the extraction procedure.
+The way of AI based on data is the way of doxa.

+The notions of aletheya and doxa remain in the focus of philosophical discussions \cite{Cordero_2010, Kurfess_2016}.
+Here, instead of discussion of ancient philosophy, we demonstrate the multiplicity of explicit knowledge produced from data by NN learning and pruning on an example.